brendanmabbutt/ENGG1811-Code/Lab02/README.md

-# ENGG1811 – Week 2 Resources
+# Lab Materials – Week 3

 Please find the following Python scripts for this week: